Horizon Multipole Moments of a Kerr Black Hole: Introduction

-Interestingly, the axisymmetry-based definition \cite{As.al.04} has been extended to axisymmetric \textit{dynamical} horizons \cite{Sc.al.06}.\footnote{It has also been extended to non-axisymmetric dynamical horizons that tend to an axisymmetric isolated horizon in the asymptotic future \cite{As.al.13}.} \mbox{The resulting horizon multipole moments have proven a powerful} coordinate-invariant diagnostic of the strongly curved geometry in binary black hole mergers, either in the early inspiral phase (where each horizon is axisymmetric to a high degree of precision) \cite{Pr.21,Pr.al.22,Pr.24,Ri.al.24}, or in the post-merger phase (when the common horizon becomes approximately axisymmetric) \cite{Pook.al.20,Pr.21,Mo.al.21,Gu.al.18,Ch.al.22,Pr.24,Ri.al.25}; see Ref.~\cite{AsKr.25} for a recent review.
+Interestingly, the axisymmetry-based definition \cite{As.al.04} has many applications in numerical relativity.
+Indeed, it has been used to assess the discrepancy between a black hole numerical spacetime and the Kerr solution \cite{VaNoJa.09}.
+Furthermore, it has been extended to axisymmetric \textit{dynamical} horizons \cite{Sc.al.06}.\footnote{It has also been extended to non-axisymmetric dynamical horizons that tend to an axisymmetric isolated horizon in the asymptotic future \cite{As.al.13}.} The resulting horizon multipole moments have proven a powerful coordinate-invariant diagnostic of the strongly curved geometry in binary black hole mergers, either in the early inspiral phase (where each horizon is axisymmetric to a high degree of precision) \cite{Pr.21,Pr.al.22,Pr.24,Ri.al.24}, or in the post-merger phase (when the common horizon becomes approximately axisymmetric) \cite{Re.al.10,JaMaMoRe.12,Pook.al.20,Pr.21,Mo.al.21,Gu.al.18,Ch.al.22,Pr.24,Ri.al.25}; see Ref.~\cite{AsKr.25} for a recent review.

 In the context of Newtonian gravity (resp. classical electrodynamics), the linearity of the Poisson equation (resp.
 Maxwell equations) implies that field and source multipole moments coincide.
 In general relativity, however, this equality no longer holds: due to the nonlinear nature of the Einstein equation, the field multipoles are complicated functionals of the source multipoles \cite{Bl.24}.
 In particular, the relationship between the horizon multipole moments \eqref{def} of a non-expanding horizon and the corresponding field multipoles remain an open question.
 Even for the simplest case of an isolated, stationary rotating black hole, which is described by the Kerr metric in 4-dimensional general relativity by virtue of the no-hair theorem \cite{ChCoHe.12}, it turns out that no closed-form formula expressing the horizon multipoles in terms of the spin parameter $a$ and arbitrary spherical harmonic degree $\ell$ has been provided in the literature.
 It seems that the Kerr horizon multipoles have been computed only for the axisymmetry-based definition, and moreover only for $\ell \leqslant 3$ \cite{As.al.04} or $\ell \leqslant 8$ \cite{Gu.al.18}.
 Our aim here is to compute the Kerr horizon multipoles for all values of $\ell$ for both definitions, to compare them, and to study their relationship with the field multipoles \eqref{Hansen}.
 We achieve these goals as reviewed in the following subsection.